caltechlibrary/newt/newt_yaml_syntax.md

 checkboxes
 : A checkbox element.
 In SQL if the checkbox is exclusive (e.g. a radio button) then the result is stored in a single column, if multiple checks are allowed it is stored as a JSON Array column.

+Newt may add additional types in the future.

 ## Example Newt YAML for router and code generator